logorn/PHP_mvc_movies/README.md

 Rules :
 - English only.
 - Based on a MVC PHP website sample (https://github.com/gsylvestre/mvc-base).
-- Must respect instructions given in brief-client.txt file.
+- Must respect instructions (in french) given in brief-client.txt file.
 - Must start from a specific database "movies_db.sql" (which can be modified).

 (WARNING : To test this site, use "new_movies_db.sql", see "Installation")